jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Satyrs are raucous fey that resemble stout male humans with the furry lower bodies and cloven hooves of goats.
 They frolic in wild forests, driven by curiosity and hedonism in equal measure.
   - Pan/Olivia is now a member of the Circle of Dreams: Druids hail from regions that have strong ties to the Feywild and its dreamlike realms.
 The druids’ guardianship of the natural world makes for a natural alliance between them and good-aligned fey.
 These druids seek to fill the world with dreamy wonder.
 Their magic mends wounds and brings joy to downcast hearts, and the realms they protect are gleaming, fruitful places, where dream and reality blur together and where the weary can find rest.
 - Pan has a familiar Artemis (fay owl) dark blue who can help us scout the location
-- Bought short bow, Long bow and 200 arrows at a discount and split among Skogur and Freya
+- Bought short bow, Long bow and 200 arrows at a discount and split among Skógur and Freya
 - Stop into inn (Hydra and Hair/Heir/Hare?)
 - Learn of a few people from the inn ZooKeeper
   - Cleric in red robes came through Hydra inn and spoke of a God in Chult Ubtao (maze god) if you make it through/trace a path in a maze you'll earn the Gods favor